ECO 111 PRINCIPLES OF ECONOMICS (4 sh)

 What functions do firms serve, and where do firms fit in a market economy?
 We will explore these questions by analyzing two perspectives.
 The first perspective is that firms are rational agents in markets, maximizing profits subject to the constraints of demand, production, cost and market structure.
 The second perspective is that a firm is a complex organization that has emerged in response to problems of information, strategy and value maximization.
 In the first perspective, firms are subordinate to markets.
 In the second perspective, the firm can often coordinate activity more effectively than markets.
 How — and when — is this possible?
-Applied Microeconomics.
-Prerequisites: ECO 111, 203 and MTH 116 or 121.
+Prerequisites: ECO 111, 203 or for statistics majors only MTH 220/STS 212 and MTH 116 or 151.
 Offered fall, spring and summer.

 ECO 302 MONEY AND BANKING (4 sh)

 Students learn about the history and structure of the U.S. financial system.
 Exploration of the interaction between the primary financial markets — money, bonds and foreign exchange — is fundamental to this understanding.
 The theory and conduct of monetary policy is also developed, with particular attention paid to the evolution of the international monetary system.
 Applied Macroeconomics.
-Prerequisites: ECO 111 and 203.
+Prerequisites: ECO 111 and 203 or for statistics majors only MTH 220/STS 212.
 Offered spring.

 ECO 310 INTERMEDIATE MACROECONOMIC THEORY (4 sh)